|

 Nor was his defense any good.
 It appeared whomever he guarded scored at will.

-Mostly Randy White occupied a seat on the bench except for NBA garbage time
+Mostly Rudy White occupied a seat on the bench.

 who, in my opinion, did not belong in the NBA.